-For some functionality on the EMSMDB interface, it is required that the client store a session context handle and use it on subsequent interface calls that require a session context handle.
+For some functionality on the EMSMDB interface, it is required that the client store a session context handle, as specified in section 3.1.1.1, and use it on subsequent interface calls that require a session context handle.

 No protocol timers are required beyond the internal timers that are used in RPC to implement resiliency to network outages.
 For details, see [MS-RPCE].